ehyleong/ehyleong.github.io/_posts/2023-01-15-something.md

 ---
 layout: post
-title: This is the first post
+title: Experimental Jams
 byline: A one-line statement about this post.
-category: personal
+category: Exploration
+image: /img/posts/test.jpg
 ---

 Chances are you’ve heard of the common adage, “share work, early and often.”
 The benefits are clear: sharing in-progress work early on allows teams to get on the same page and avoid surprises or wasted work.
 Easy win, right?
 A lot of teams find it easier said than done.